 How Do You Prove Traumatic Brain Injury?

 A traumatic brain injury, or TBI, can alter your life significantly.
 It could even impact your health in a way that prevents you from continuing to work.
-If you can maintain employment, though, it may be at a reduced capacity.
+And if you can maintain employment, it may be at a reduced capacity.
 The level of care that you require could be expensive and time-consuming.
 That’s why it can be important for a TBI claim that you are able to prove traumatic brain injury occurred.

 Oftentimes, traumatic brain injuries are the result of someone else’s negligence, which qualifies you to receive compensation.
 For you to qualify for this restitution, it must be established that you have experienced a TBI.